Saterwang/StreamDeck_Win7/README.md

 Support multi button pages and page navigation

-Support button image and text (drop image file on button to add image)
+Support button image and text (drop image file to the button to add image)

 Support button drag and drop